 So you see, I am with everybody else in saying that nuts are good for you.
 But they are so good for you that they can be tricky to manage.
 Yet, as is often the case, just being mindful of what you eat and when you eat it will help you keep things under control.
 Follow the tips above, I know you can do it!

-Of course, if you feel that you need a little more help with nutrition knowledge and food choices, contact me or make an appointment for a FREE 20-minute consultation.
+If you feel that you need a little more help with nutrition knowledge and food choices, you can also request a FREE Introductory consultation.
 I’ll be honored to chat with you and see how you can stack all the odds in your favor.
 Allons-y!
 Let’s Go!